wills

 source

-Individuals with a will report feeling 75% more prepared for the future.
+Clients with a will report feeling 75 % more prepared for the future.

 source